 Ultimately, these great perks have produced an employer brand image that is so enticing and exciting that keeps applications coming in (3 million resumes a year!) and employees staying in post for long periods of time.

-According to Comparably, ‘Google is in the Top 5% of similar-sized companies in its ability to retain quality employees.
-57% of employees would not leave Google if they were offered a job for more money while 81% are excited to go to work each day.
+According to Comparably, ‘Google is in 1st place of similar-sized companies in its ability to retain quality employees.
+58% of employees would not leave Google if they were offered a job for more money while 80% are excited to go to work each day.

-Netflix is well known for its parental leave benefit as part of its unique employer brand.
+Ranked #2 in Global Top 100 Brands, Netflix is well known for its exceptional parental leave policy as part of its unique employer brand.
 The employees that are full-time can take paid and unlimited parental leave, which is unheard of in some companies.

 The focus on the family and taking time off to rebalance and unwind is so embedded into the culture, that even the CEO Reed Hastings is known for taking off six weeks every year.